PelionIoT/mbl-docs/Docs/get_mbl_on_device/writing/writing_booting_disk_image.md

 # Writing and booting the disk image

-This section contains instructions for writing the full disk image to a:
+This section contains instructions for writing the full disk image to:

 * PICO-PI with an IMX7D SoM.
 * NXP 8M Mini EVK.